MonicBuilder/Monic/README.md

 The `#without` indicates Monic exclude from the build all the files that are used in the specified (including specified, of course).

-**Example**
+**An example**

 Our project has several dozen widgets.
 The code for each widget is inside a separate file.
-Each widget indicated its dependence with the `#include`.
+Each widget indicated its dependence on the `#include`.
-Some widgets are used on most pages, and is logical to place their code in a separate file, for example *common.js*.
+Some widgets are used on most pages, and it is logical to place their code in a separate file, for example, *common.js*.
 Select frequently-used widgets, create the file *common.js* and write back:

 ```js